ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 {: #slack-chatbot-database-watson-3}
 {: step}

 This tutorial is written for the {{site.data.keyword.conversationshort}} classic experience.
 You can either [switch from the new to the classic experience](https://{DomainName}/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant) or [activate dialog skills in the new experience](https://{DomainName}/docs/watson-assistant?topic=watson-assistant-activate-dialog).
+The steps below use the new experience.
 {: tip}